gjvanderheiden/nvim/readme.md

 This is just a summary of what I've found
 The is a lot to take in when you starting out with language support in nvim.
 In nvim has adopted the LSP, short for Language Server Protocol.
 Which is a protocol that blablabla see the internet.
 Then there are the following components:
 - Eclipse jdtls, the language server itself
-- nvim-jdtls, wrapper to attach Eclipse jtdls
+- nvim-jdtls, wrapper to attach Eclipse jdtls
 - nvim-lspconfig, pops up when googling around on this topic, but do no use for jdtls!

 # jdtls config
 ## Do not use nvim-lspconfig for Java / jdtls
 It is possible to use nvim-lspconfig to connect start jdtls, but this doesn't make full use of [nvim-jdtls](https://github.com/mfussenegger/nvim-jdtls).
 It is in the readme of nvim-jdtls, but to me is was not that ovbious.
 Instead, ONLY configure nvim-jdtls to attach on Java files in nvim.

-## How to hook up nvim-jtdls
+## How to hook up nvim-jdtls
 ### Install Eclipse jdtls
 You van use mason to do this, I use my OS for this.
 Especially on Arch linux, it's a rolling release distro.
 On MacOs you have [home brew](https://brew.sh).
 Both are so quick with updates, amazing work.
 On homebrew and pacman the package is called jdtls.
 On Arch it is a AUR package.
 For Homebrew that's just:
 ```
-brew isntall jdtls
+brew install jdtls
 ```

 If you're using yay on Arch Linux